 Lisa Morris and Jason Spafford

 British born, self-confessed thrill-seekers, Jason and Lisa’s motivating force is adventure travel, enabling their passion as media professionals.
 Previously, they co-ran scuba diving trips around the watery globe as instructor guides.
 Having hung up the fins, they jumped in the saddle and motorcycled their way from the bottom of the planet to the top.
-Over the last 3.5 years, they’ve clocked over 50,000 miles from Antarctica to the Arctic.
+Over the last three and a half years, they’ve clocked over 50,000 miles from Antarctica to the Arctic.
 Spirited advocates for nomadic living, Jason is a professional photographer, filmmaker, and drone pilot.
 With the visuals taken care of, Lisa scribes roadside musings and freelances for various travel and overland publications, reviews products, and consults with manufacturers of apparel and gear.

 Andy Biggs is an avid adventurer, conservationist, teacher, and outdoor photographer whose images celebrate the African landscape and its rich wildlife, people, and culture.
 Andy unfolds the world of the Serengeti, Okavango Delta, and other fauna-rich destinations onto our doorstep with striking emotional depth.
 His guided photographic safaris allow the traveler to not only enhance their understanding of photography, lighting, and wildlife but to develop a lifelong admiration for Africa’s beauty and culture.
 Banana Republic used 13 of Andy’s photographs as the cornerstone for their Urban Safari campaign.
 He was also the winner of the BBC Wildlife Photographer of the Year competition, Wild Places category, as well as Highly Commended in the Unique Visions of Nature category.